Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Google’s Bard AI?
 Here's everything you need to know

-With natural language chatbots like ChatGPT gaining popularity, it was only a matter of time before competition ramped up.
-Google’s Bard AI is a rival chatbot designed to complement the company’s search engine.
-Bard is based on Google’s LaMDA language model, which is similar to ChatGPT’s GPT-3.5.
-This means that it can have conversations on a variety of topics and generate brand-new text that doesn’t exist anywhere else.
+With natural language chatbots like ChatGPT gaining popularity, it was only a matter of time before the competition ramped up.
+Google’s Bard AI is one of the newest rival chatbots designed to complement the company’s search engine.
+Bard is based on Google’s in-house PaLM 2 language model, which the company says should hold up against ChatGPT’s underlying GPT-3.5 in many areas.
+This means the chatbot can hold conversations on a variety of topics and generate brand-new text that doesn’t exist anywhere else.

 But what exactly separates Google’s Bard from the other ChatGPT alternatives you can use today?
 Here’s everything you need to know.